Get your free and exclusive +30-page Authentication Analytics Whitepaper

 In the consumer space, passkeys are often marketed as a convenience.
 Within the workforce, however, they serve a more strategic purpose: they bridge the gap between high-level security and employee productivity.
 By replacing legacy credentials with cryptographic keys, organizations can secure their expanding digital footprint without slowing down the people who power the business.

-In this article we are also going to cover the following key questions regarding passkeys in the workforce:
+In this article, we cover the following key questions regarding passkeys in the workforce:

 1. Why are passwords no longer enough to protect a modern workforce?